Employee-Friendly Work Environments

 - Paid leave for family nursing care

 Employees are eligible to take up to five days of paid leave per year to care for one family member in need of nursing care (ten days maximum to nurse multiple family members).
+The leave can be taken starting from an hour.

 Helping Employees Balance Work and Long-term Family Nursing Care